tgallacher/dotfiles/README.md

 Under "Spotlight" disable (or remap) the keyboard shortcuts for Spotlight.

 #### Bootstrap using nix
-Ensure the target host has a suitable Nix config within [hosts/](./hosts) and is added to the entrypoint within [hosts/default.nix](./hosts/default.nix); This means ensuring there is a valid nix system config block defined (e.g. `inputs.nix-darwin.lib.darwinSystem` for a `nix-darwin` set up).
+Ensure the target host has a suitable Nix config within [hosts/](./hosts) and this is added to the hosts entrypoint within [hosts/default.nix](./hosts/default.nix); This means ensuring there is a valid nix system config block defined (e.g. `inputs.nix-darwin.lib.darwinSystem` for a `nix-darwin` set up).

-This will bootstrap [nix-darwin](https://github.com/LnL7/nix-darwin), [home-manager](https://github.com/nix-community/home-manager), and the config specified in the flake files for the target host within the `hosts/` directory mentioned above:
+The following will bootstrap [nix-darwin](https://github.com/LnL7/nix-darwin), [home-manager](https://github.com/nix-community/home-manager), and the config specified in the flake files for the target host within the `hosts/`:
 > Note: This is only run once

 ```sh